Club helps support program

 In his first season on campus, Bell and company gave Frog fans a glimpse of things to come.
 His immediate impact was felt on the defensive side of the ball as the Horned Frogs tied the school record with eight shutouts.
 Freshman defender Bobbi Clemmer earned a spot on the Big 12 All-Newcomer team, playing every minute of the season up until an injury in the semifinals of the Big 12 Championship Tournament in San Antonio.

-He had the Frogs playing their best soccer at the right time as the Horned Frogs blazed a trail to the championship game of the Big 12 Championship Tournament.
+He had the Frogs playing their best soccer at the right time as they blazed a trail to the championship game of the Big 12 Championship Tournament.
 Qualifying as the eighth-seed in the tourney, Bell's squad upended the Big 12 Conference champions, West Virginia, by a 2-0 score.
 In the semifinals, it took penalty kicks to decide the team to advance as TCU and Texas battled to a 0-0 score after two overtimes.
 The defensive star of the tournament, Vittoria Arnold, outdueled the Texas goalkeeper and the Frogs advanced to the championship game against Baylor.

 Prior to coming to TCU, Bell spent the previous six seasons with the Seminoles.
 After arriving as an assistant coach in 2006, he was promoted to associate head coach in 2008.
 Bell was Florida State's recruiting coordinator his entire tenure in Tallahassee.